Zalando: History

 In December 2020, co-CEO Rubin Ritter announced that he would be stepping down next year, two years before the end of his contract, to allow his wife to pursue her professional ambitions.

 In June 2021, the company announced that it would give all of its 14,500 workers an extra 5 days off work in August, in recognition of their work throughout the coronavirus pandemic.

-In September 2021 the DAX was expanded to 40 companies, with Zalando becoming part of the DAX.
+In September 2021, the DAX was expanded to 40 companies, with Zalando becoming part of the DAX.

 In November 2022, Zalando discontinued its standalone resale app, Zircle.
 The pre-owned category on its platform will continue to allow customers to sell and buy second-hand fashion from each other.

+On the ESG and sustainable fashion front for 2023, the company is one year ahead of its schedule to reduce Scope 1 and Scope 2 emissions by 80% by 2025, reaching 78%.
+The target to reduce emissions from private-label products by 40% by the same deadline is also already exceeded, with reductions of 43% already achieved in 2023.
+Work with partners is also progressing well: by 2025, 90% must set science-based targets (SBTs) related to emissions reductions.
+At the moment, 64% meet this request (72% of the target has been achieved).
+9,925 people have already participated in Zalando's educational programmes out of the planned 10,000.

+However, with the planned complete phase-out of single-use plastic packaging by 2023, the average amount of single-use plastic packaging per product is 7.4 grams.
+Also, the life of only 6.3 million products (12% of the planned) has been extended so far, and the share of sustainable (made from recycled, organic and natural fabrics) products in the assortment has so far reached only 10.5% of the 25% planned.

+In March 2024, the company announced a share buyback of up to 100 million euros ($109 million) and the opening of its logistics platform (logistics network, software and related services) to work with other companies.
+Meanwhile, the platform may also work with other categories besides fashion.

+In 2025 Zalando adjusted its return policy, reducing the time between purchase and a free return from 100 to 30 days for customers in Germany, the Netherlands and Italy.
+In April 2025 Zalando announced a change in the terms of service, to allow an estimated 0,02 percent of its customer base, who have been identified to abuse the return system, to be banned from making new orders for one year.

 Geographical presence

-The company operates in the following countries: Germany, Austria, Switzerland, France, Belgium, the Netherlands, Italy, Spain, Poland, Sweden, Denmark, Finland, Norway, Slovenia, Ireland, Luxembourg, the Czech Republic, Slovakia, Croatia, the United Kingdom, Lithuania, Latvia, Estonia, Hungary and Romania.
+The company operates in the following countries: Germany, Austria, Switzerland, France, Belgium, the Netherlands, Italy, Spain, Poland, Sweden, Denmark, Finland, Norway, Estonia, Slovenia, Ireland, Luxembourg, Czechia, Slovakia, Croatia, the United Kingdom, Lithuania, Latvia, Hungary and Romania.